 - Working at Dyson exposes students to a vast range of experts who are all willing to share their experience.

 - Students have access to many health and well-being events held throughout the year as well as discounted health screening assessments with BUPA.

 - Students at The Dyson Institute have access to support services, including mental health support, from the on-site Student Support Advisor.
 There is also access to free off-site counselling support.

 - Dyson also has a qualified BUPA mental health professional on site offering brief cognitive behavioural therapy, as well as an external advice service to help students balance their work and home life.

 - In addition, students have access to the University of Warwick's mental health and well-being resources, whether they need short-term or ongoing support.

 - Dyson is an equal opportunity employer and is committed to accommodating people with disabilities.
 Requests for reasonable accommodations are dealt with on a case-by-case basis.

-- The University of Warwick’s Disability Services team can also give students advice, guidance and support if they have Specific Learning Differences such as dyslexia, hearing or visual impairments, physical or mobility disabilities, or Asperger syndrome.
+- The University of Warwick’s Disability Services team can also give students advice, guidance and support if they have specific learning differences such as dyslexia, hearing or visual impairments, physical or mobility disabilities, or Asperger syndrome.

 - The Dyson Institute of Engineering and Technology opened to its first cohort in September 2017, enabling its undergraduate engineers to work and earn alongside their degree.

-Dyson Institute of Engineering and Technology, Tetbury Hill, Malmesbury, Wiltshire, SN16 0RP
+The Dyson Institute of Engineering and Technology, Tetbury Hill, Malmesbury, Wiltshire, SN16 0RP

 Affiliated with The University of Warwick